cedadev/jasmin-workshop/exercises/ex00/README.md

 It helps you set up your computer with the software and training account credentials needed to undertake the exercises in the workshop.

 For the [reasons explained below](#own-vs-training-account), we provide workshop participants with a temporary training account for the duration of the workshop event (see also [training account expiry](#training-account-expiry)).
+Please use this rather than your own JASMIN account, if you have one.

 Please also see the set of [FAQs](#faq).